dkorunic/pktstat-bpf/README.md

 Program consists of the [eBPF code in C](counter.c) and the pure-Go userland Golang program that parses and outputs final IP/port/protocol/bitrate statistics.
 Go part of the program uses wonderful [cillium/ebpf](https://github.com/cilium/ebpf) library to load and run eBPF program, interfacing with eBPF map.

 By default eBPF component uses **TC** (Traffic Control) eBPF hooks with TCX attaching requiring at minimum Linux kernel **v6.6** for both ingress and egress traffic statistics for TCP, UDP, ICMPv4 and ICMPv6.
 It can also switch to even faster [XDP](https://github.com/xdp-project/xdp-tutorial) (eXpress Data Path) hook but with a consequence of **losing egress statistics** since **XDP** works only in ingress path.
 XDP mode due to XDP program to network interface attaching calls requires at minimum Linux kernel **v5.9**.
-Some distributions might have backported XDP/TC patches (notable example is Red Hat Enterprise Linux kernel) and eBPF program might work on older kernels too.
+Some distributions might have backported XDP/TC patches (notable example is Red Hat Enterprise Linux kernel) and eBPF program might work on older kernels too (see requirements for more info).

 Alternatively it can use **KProbes** to monitor TCP, UDP, ICMPv4 and ICMPv6 communication throughout all containers, K8s pods, translations and forwards and display process ID as well as process name, if the traffic was being sent or delivered to userspace application.
 KProbes traditionally work the slowest, being closest to the userspace -- but they bring sometimes useful process information.
 KProbes work also with much older Linux kernels as well, but the hard-dependancy is a [BTF-enabled](https://docs.ebpf.io/concepts/btf/) kernel.

+In case that you need to monitor just a specific **CGroup**, it is possible as well and monitoring both ingress and egress traffic is supported.

 ![Demo](demo.gif)